Inspired by… Marie Antoinette

 The garments in this movie have a lot of volume.
 From men’s puffy sleeves to hoop-style skirts, bigger was definitely better during that era.
 Even their hair styles were full!

-I think the best way to pull off this look is to have one piece that has a lot of volume.
-I chose to do a full skirt in my look with a ruffled bottom!
-Other options could include puffy sleeves on a cocoon jacket or a fuller hairstyle for a change!
+We think the best way to pull off this look is to have one piece that has a lot of volume, like this ruffled midi skirt.
+Other options could include a blouse or jacket with voluminous sleeves or a fuller hairstyle for a change!

 Embellishments and Details